 Peter the Great, Russia's revolutionary czar, once imposed an annual beard tax on members of society who had facial hair.
 If someone wanted to keep their facial hair, they simply had to pay for it.
 After they made their deposit, they received a coin that said "tax paid."
 We're guessing Movember wasn't en vogue at the time.

 Pluto might have a liquid ocean under its icy surface.

-Since it's so far away from the sun, it shouldn’t surprise you to find out that the surface of Pluto is believed to be mostly covered in ice.
-But stunningly, even after billions of years in the frigid cold, there may still be a liquid ocean beneath that icy sheet.
-According to one 2019 study published in the journal Natural Geoscience, the ocean is capped and insulated by gas hydrates that might have prevented the entire thing from freezing over.
+Since it's so far away from the sun, Pluto was believed to be mostly covered in ice.
+But stunningly, even after billions of years in the frigid cold, there may still be a liquid ocean beneath that slick sheet.
+According to a 2019 study published in the journal Natural Geoscience, the ocean is capped and insulated by gas that might have prevented the entire body of water from freezing over.

 A rose by any other name may be as sweet, according to William Shakespeare, but a rose may not smell the same to you as it does to other people.
-According to one 2019 study published in the Proceedings of the National Academy of Sciences, differences in humans' genetic codes might mean that things smell differently to different people.
+According to a 2019 study published in the Proceedings of the National Academy of Sciences, differences in humans' genetic codes might mean that odors come off differently to individual people.

 There's an ant that only lives in a 14-block section of New York City and nowhere else on Earth.

 The ManhattAnt is found only within a 14-block section of New York City, and nowhere else on the planet.
 It's similar to a regular cornfield ant, but can't be matched to any other known ant species.
 Scientists believe that it evolved thanks to isolation within the concrete jungle.
 New York will clearly do things to a creature!